carpetbomb/PS4PKG/README.md

 - [x] - ~~On the main page it says 'Download' instead of 'Get Content' Easy fix that I ahven't gotten round to yet.~~
 # Changelog (DD-MM-YY)

+[**01/10/24**]

+-Added toggles for 1File and MediaFire resolving -settings file layout has changed, please delete the old settings.json file from the bin folder.

 [**30/09/24**]

 - Fixed 1File resolving